mgoellnitz/dinistiq/README.md

 } // TestComponent
 ```

-Thus in this example the instanciated bean of class TestComponent will be
+Thus, in this example, the instantiated bean of class `TestComponent` will be
-available with the name testComponent.
-The term "name" is used in this document
+available with the name `testComponent`.
+The term "name" is used in this
-since it is used as the parameter name in the JSR330 annotations.
-Since names
+document, since it is used as the parameter name in the JSR330 annotations.
-must be unique within the scope they are in this case in fact identifiers
+Since names must be unique within the scope they are in this case in fact
-througout the whole process.
+identifiers throughout the whole process.

 If you are dealing with components of the same type, not only the beans may be
 named but also the injection point might indicate to require a bean with a
 certain name.

 ```Java